idelfonsog2/idelfonsog2.github.io/README.md

 Don't get me wrong, like any other technology it's flexible, there are pros and cons, budget, analysis of your workload, and team work.

-> # Data is the new oil 🛢 🤑 and everybody knows it but not really
+>  Data is the new oil 🛢

 As I mention, automation, but not really.
 Instead of creating tables and doing the ETL dance, lets do the **ELT** 💃 dance.